A family allowance agreement might save your family a lot of tax.

 Why a Family Allowance Agreement

-A family allowance agreement might make somebody financially dependent on you.
-There are three reasons why you might want this to happen.
+A family allowance agreement might make somebody financially dependent on you, who otherwise might not be so.
+There are three reasons why you might want this to happen:

 1 – To enable your super fund to pay a death benefit directly without going through the estate to somebody who otherwise wouldn’t qualify to receive a direct benefit from your super fund.